dojot/docker-compose/README.md

 ## How to secure dojot with Nginx and Let's Encrypt

-To get dojot running with https, at least for the purposes of this guide, you MUST ensure **you have set up a static public IP address for your server and registered a domain for it**.
+To get dojot running with https, at least for the purposes of this guide, you **MUST** ensure you have set up a static public IP address for your server and registered a domain for it.
 Then just follow the next steps.

 Firstly, configure a temporary [Nginx](https://www.nginx.com/) server that only runs